Change Started

 Movies made on Elephants

-Here is a list of some movies and documentaries that are made on Elephants.
+Here is a list of some movies and documentaries on Elephants.

 Conclusion

-World Elephant Day is an opportunity for every individual to come together and discover ways to lower human-elephant conflict.
-The solution might include land development to minimize habitat destruction, changes in the local attitudes, a complete ban on poaching activities, electric fences for keeping the elephants from entering the farms, animal bridges, and many more.
+World Elephant Day allows everyone to unite and discover ways to lower human-elephant conflict.
+The solution might include land development to minimize habitat destruction, changes in attitudes, a complete ban on poaching activities, electric fences for keeping the elephants from entering the farms, animal bridges, and many more.

 Luckily, some governments and celebrities have stepped forward, including Ashley Judd, Leonardo DiCaprio, and others.